Pay-Per-Placement PR Agencies in 2026: What AI Citation Data Shows About Where Your Budget Goes

 BuzzStream's 2026 data shows the average cost per earned link on the agency side sits around $750, with the share of teams reporting $750+ per link tripling in a year from 3% to 10.2%.
 The market is pricing in quality because AI engines are forcing the distinction between placement and citation.

-What Earned Media Distribution Actually Does to AI Visibility
+How Earned Media Distribution Changes AI Visibility

 Stacker's March 2026 GEO study: 87 stories, 30 clients, 2,600+ prompts across eight AI platforms.
 Measured a 239% median lift in AI brand citations from earned media distribution compared to brand-owned content alone.
 Cross-platform AI coverage nearly tripled, from 5.4% to 17.9%.
 Distributed versions were 5.3x more likely to be the sole source of a brand's AI visibility than the brand's own website.